Descent098/PYTH-101/2. Operators and conditionals/readme.md

 Conditional statements are a statement that takes a logical operator and executes code if the operator is True.
+Technically this is also a part of control flows so I will just show you one of what's to come in the next module.